-- Monitor Trends: Continue to track the proliferation of hotels and fractional ownership projects in residential zones. - Review and Rezone Hotel Zones: Review zone districts that allow both hotel and residential use.
-Based on the review, amend the Zoning Ordinance to rezone some areas of the City that allow both uses to reduce the conversion of residential uses to hotel uses, reduce the development of new hotels, and affirm a priority of residential development over hotel development in appropriate areas. - Study Fractional Ownership: Study how other jurisdictions are responding to fractional ownership trends.
+- Monitor Trends: Continue to track monitor the proliferation of legal and non-legal short term vacation rentalshotels and fractional ownership projects in residential zones. - Review and Rezone Hotel Zones: -and will review.
+Review zone districts that allow both hotel and residential use.
+Based on the review, amend the Zoning Ordinance to further regulate legal short term vacation rentals and to rezone some areas of the City that allow both uses residential and hotel use, with the aim of increasing multi-unit residential development, to reduce the ing conversion of residential uses to hotel uses, reduceing the development of new hotels, and affirm a priority of incentivizing residential development over hotel developmentin appropriate areas. - Study Fractional Ownership: Study how other jurisdictions are responding to fractional ownership trends.
 Based on the study, draft Zoning Ordinance amendments if warranted to protect long term housing stock.